 Our favorite aspect of the machine is, without a doubt, the fact that it makes an impressive eighteen different grind settings available, which gives it the juice to make even the most diehard coffee purists happy.
 That’s three times the industry average!

-With this machine, there are really only two downsides to keep in mind.
+With this machine, there are only two downsides to keep in mind.
 First, it’s an older model, so while all the production kinks were worked out long ago, the control system is a little dated.
-You won’t find any cutting-edge tech here, but if bells and whistles don’t impress you, then this won’t be a deal breaker, especially given the machine’s modest price.
+You won’t find any cutting-edge tech here, but if bells and whistles don’t impress you, this won’t be a deal breaker, especially given the machine’s modest price.

 Value Pick: Saeco HD8954/47 Xelsis Evo